bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0022-npm-install-previous-package-version/index.md

 ---
 title: Install an older version of an npm package
-description: 'Learn how to install an older version of an npm package, something that might be useful to solve a compatibility problem'
+description: "Learn how to install an older version of an npm package, something that might be useful to solve a compatibility problem"
 ---

 You can install an old version of an npm package using the `@` syntax: